sburrel/AIDL2019_PROJECT_SBD/Readme.md

 | 13 | 1 | CELoss | VGG16's Convolutionals | 5e-4 | SGD | 20 | Not |Yes | Yes | 0.825 | 16
 | 13 | 1 | CELoss | VGG16's Convolutionals | 1e-3 | SGD | 20 | Not | Yes | Yes | **0.826** | 20

-When training the network with a learning rate of 5e-4 or 1e-3 we face some problems for convergence with the Adam Optimizer, so we try the SGD Optimizer and it works better in that particular case.
+When training the network with a learning rate of 5e-4 or 1e-3, some problems for convergence with the Adam Optimizer have been encountered.
+So the SGD Optimizer and it works better in that particular case.

 Finally, we train both architectures during  more epochs, with different learning rates and optimizer.
 See results bellow.